Pet Restrictions in Effect March 15 through Labor Day

-Fire Island's most abundant weeds include the autumn olive (Eleagnus umbellata), nodding thistle (Carduus nutans) and spotted knapweed (Centaurea aculosa).
+Fire Island's most abundant weeds include the autumn olive (Eleagnus umbellata), which is an especially prevalent shrub at the William Floyd Estate, nodding thistle (Carduus nutans) and spotted knapweed (Centaurea aculosa).

 Did You Know?